Ab33l/AutoPilot/README.md

 Link to Car DataSet came from - https://www.researchgate.net/figure/Car-dataset-taken-by-Brad-Philip-and-Paul-Updike-California-Institute-of-Technology-It_fig5_267863282

-The Program detects and highlight pedestrians and cars on the road using Haar Cascade and OpenCV
+The Program detects and highlight pedestrians and cars on the road using Haar Cascade and OpenCV.